-As part of Council’s commitment to responsible cat ownership, we have partnered with the Animal Welfare League of Queensland to support the Brisbane Cooperative Desexing Program.
-To find out more and see if you are eligible for subsidised desexing, visit Council’s Brisbane Cooperative Desexing Program.
+As part of Council’s commitment to responsible cat ownership, we have partnered with the Animal Welfare League of Queensland.
+This program supports the Brisbane Cooperative Desexing program.
+To find out more and see if you are eligible for subsidised desexing, visit Council’s Brisbane Cooperative Desexing program.

-In Brisbane you can keep up to three cats without a permit.
+In Brisbane, you can keep up to three cats without a permit.
 If you want to keep more than three cats, you will need to apply for a permit.
-If the keeping of more than three cats is authorised under a development approval issued by Council, a permit is no longer required.
+If keeping more than three cats is authorised under a development approval issued by Council, a permit is not required.